emacsmirror/hotdesk/README.md

 Standard `desktop-save` does not save and restore your shell buffers, which is a handy facility to have.
-The following snippet in your init sequence will add support for this (preserves only the current folder, not the full buffer content):
+The following snippet in your init sequence will add support for this (preserving only the current folder, not the full buffer content):

 ```elisp